MichaelYe48/portfolio-website/content/posts/browser-use.md

 - **Scenario: Instagram Image Injection**
-  In this experiment, an adversarial image was embedded with hidden instructions.
-When the agent processed the image, it altered file access permissions on a Google Drive folder and automatically emailed the public link to an attacker-controlled address.
+  In this experiment, the adversary posts on Instagram an image containing hidden instructions.
+When the agent processed the image, it altered file access permissions on the user's Google Drive folder and automatically emailed the public link to an attacker-controlled address.

-The experiments highlighted that, regardless of the medium (text or image), once the malicious prompt is merged with the agent’s original workflow, the LLM’s safeguards are bypassed, and the agent follows the unintended command.
+The experiments highlighted that, regardless of the medium (text or image), once the agent processes the malicious prompt, the LLM’s safeguards are bypassed, and the agent follows the unintended command faithfully.

 ---